SatelliteWP/rocket-nginx/README.md

   * **Arguments found**: One or more argument was found in the request (e.g. ?page=2).
   * **Maintenance mode**: The .maintenance file was found.
 Therefore, let's WordPress handle what should be displayed.
   * **Cookie**: A specific cookie was found and tells to not serve the cached page (e.g. user is logged in, post with password).
-  * **Specific mobile cache activated**: If you activated specific cache (one for mobile and one for desktop) in WP-Rocket, HTML files (pages, posts, ...) won't be served directly because Rocket-Nginx cannot know if the request was made by mobile or desktop device.
+  * **Specific mobile cache activated**: If you activated specific cache (one for mobile and one for desktop) in WP Rocket, HTML files (pages, posts, ...) won't be served directly because Rocket-Nginx cannot know if the request was made by mobile or desktop device.
   * **File not cached**: No cached file was found for that request.

 ## <a name='faq'>FAQ</a>